ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 {: #vpc-bm-vmware-nsx-t-managers-transport-nodes-hosts}
 {: step}

+An NSX Edge Node is a transport node that runs the local control plane daemons and forwarding engines implementing the NSX-T data plane.
+It runs an instance of the NSX-T virtual switch called the NSX Virtual Distributed Switch, or N-VDS.
+The Edge Nodes are service appliances dedicated to running centralized network services that cannot be distributed to the hypervisors.
+An NSX Edge can belong to one overlay transport zone and multiple VLAN transport zones.
+In this example, the NSX edge belongs to one VLAN transport zone which represents the physical connectivity to provide the uplink access to {{site.data.keyword.vpc_short}}.

 Follow the recommended order of procedures to add {{site.data.keyword.bm_is_full_notm}} with VMware ESXi as host transport nodes to NSX-T.

 1. Create host transport nodes.
 When configuring the host TEP IPs, configure each host individually by using the [previously provisioned TEP IPs](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics) of the related {{site.data.keyword.bm_is_full_notm}} VLAN interface for TEP.
 For more information, see [Prepare Standalone Hosts as Transport Nodes or Prepare ESXi Cluster Hosts as Transport Nodes](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-D7CA778B-6554-4A23-879D-4BC336E01031.html#GUID-D7CA778B-6554-4A23-879D-4BC336E01031){: external}.

+When you deploy an NSX-T edge, you can think of it as an empty container.
+The NSX-T edge does not do anything until you create logical routers, it provides the compute backing for Tier 0 and Tier 1 logical routers.
+{: important}

 Refer to [VMware Solution Architectures for {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t) for naming and architectural considerations.
 {: note}